 Chaminade University of Honolulu was founded in 1955 under the guidance of five Marianists eager to establish a Catholic institution of higher education in Hawaii.
 Initially, Chaminade started out as a two-year college, St. Louis Junior College, and welcomed thirty young men to the inaugural class.
 Within two years, the school expanded to a four-year, co-educational institution and changed its name to Chaminade College in honor of Father William Joseph Chaminade, the founder of the Society of Mary (Marianists).
 Chaminade expanded its services to the community in 1967 with the establishment of an evening session to serve adults with business, family, and military responsibilities who desired to pursue a college degree.
 In 1977, the university finalized its evolution, adding graduate programs to become Chaminade University of Honolulu.
-Currently, 23 undergraduate degrees and six graduate programs are available.
+Currently, 26 undergraduate degrees, six graduate programs and five doctoral programs are available.

 History of Our Campus